-1. By proceeding in the district court as provided in 58 O.S.A. \$911; or

-2. In connection with an action brought in any court of record, where the court makes a valid judicial finding of death of the person having the interest as a life tenant or a joint tenant; or
+- (a) By proceeding in the district court as provided in 58 O.S.A. § 911; or - (b) If the estate of the decedent was probated on other property, by showing the letters testamentary or of administration, 60 O.S.A. § 74; or - (c) In connection with an action brought in any court of record, where the court makes a valid judicial finding of death of the person having the interest as a life tenant or a joint tenant.